krishaamer/green-filter-research/research/literature/design.md

 -   Internet memes and meme stocks

--   Memes from daily life, bussiness to war, are relevant to penetrating through the noise of the web.
+-   Memes from daily life, business to war, are relevant to penetrating through the noise of the web.

 -   Memes and sustainability?